Storage

 Users are responsible for transferring results to external systems (e.g., Kopah S3 or Lolo Archive)

-To monitor and investigate storage usage, use the following command, which will show you how much storage is occupied by each subdirectory in the directory where the command is executed.
+To monitor and investigate storage usage in real time, use the following command, which will show you how much storage is occupied by each subdirectory in the directory where the command is executed.
 If you are cleaning up storage, this command will show new storage counts as changes are made.

 du -h -d 1